GOPICHARAN970/GRAPHICAL_PASSWORD_AUTHENTICATION/README.md

   attacks, etc.

   ## Technology stack
-  1. PHP
+  1. Xampp server

-  2. JAVA SCRIPT
+  2. Vs code

-  3. MYSQL
+  3. Php

-  4. HTML
+  4. Java script

-  5. CSS
+  5. My sql
+  6. Html
+  7. Css

   ## Future scope
   1. Convert selected sequence of images to a rememberable sentence, and prompt questions based on that sentence during login
   2. Captcha based Password Authentication
   3. Develop Extension to add graphical password for any website
   4. Change parameters according to password strength selected by the user